Design optimisation of piezoelectric energy harvesters for bridge infrastructure: PEH Modeling

-Figure \ref{ModeStudy}a shows the estimated energy harvested and its relative error (with respect to the full model of 255 degrees of freedom) for different number of modes.
-On the other hand, in Figure \ref{ModeStudy}b, the dependence of the computational time respect to the number of modes is shown.
+Figure \ref{ModeStudy} shows the harvested energy and its relative error (with respect to the full model of 225 degrees of freedom) for different number of modes.
+On the other hand, in Figure \ref{ModeStudy}, the variation of computational time with respect to the number of modes is shown.
 As expected, reducing the number of modes decreases both, the computational time and accuracy.
-Therefore, thirty vibration modes will be considered in all numerical studies in this work since it provides the error of less than 3\% and a computation time of less than 2s.
-The voltage signal estimated by the model considering thirty modes for event (presented in figure \ref{event}) is presented in Figure \ref{eventVoltage}.
+Therefore, thirty vibration modes will be considered in all numerical studies in this work since it provides the error of less than 3\% and a computational time of less than 2 seconds.
+The voltage signal estimated by the model with thirty modes for the event 2 (presented in Figure \ref{event02a}) is compared with the voltage signal estimated by the full model in Figure \ref{event02v}, where a good agreement between the two results can be seen.
+Note that the computing time of the MOR model is 3 sec, in contrast to the full model which takes 1.9$\times$10$^4$ sec.